NullPointerDeveloper/Notes/Other/Epilepsy.md

 ## Other medications

 - Cannabidiol
-  - shown to be effective for seizures:
+  - shown to be Effective for seizures:
     - **Lennux-Gastaut syndrome**

 # Sources